 Tod Sloan teaches seminars on life span development, the social context of counseling, dialogue practices, social theory, and critical psychology.
-He coordinates Project Dialogue, part of the Graduate School’s Center for Community Engagement.
-He also helped launch Lewis & Clark’s certificate in Ecopsychology.
+He helped launch Lewis & Clark’s certificate in Ecopsychology.

 Sloan’s current scholarship involves developing systems to support activists and change agents in grassroots ecological and social justice organizations.
 He focuses on how activists can reach the mainstream more effectively in order to fortify movements for real democracy and economic justice.
-For example, see the Facebook group OccuPsy: Critical Psychology for Decolonization.
+For example, see the Facebook group OccuPsy: Critical Psychology for Decolonization and the Cascadia Center for Social Ecology.
 He also helps organize counselors and therapists to support each other in making human service agencies more effective and humane - see Portland Mental Health Workers Collective.

 Sloan is the founding co-editor of the Journal for Social Action in Counseling and Psychology, which is officially sponsored by Psychologists for Social Responsibility and Counselors for Social Justice.
 He also edits the Palgrave book series called Critical Theory and Practice in Psychology and the Human Sciences.